 However, you should be very careful about giving out this information, especially if it is asked for over email or text message.
 Again, insist on meeting the person face-to-face, and work out the conditions under which you will release this information (if at all).
 Otherwise, you may end up allowing a stranger to use your information to impersonate you, steal your money, or worse.

 Those are some general precautions that you can take to stay safe on Craigslist.
-For more information about specific scams that people attempt on Craigslist, and how to identify and avoid them, head over to our Craigslist Scams article.
+For more information about specific scams that people attempt on Craigslist, and how to identify and avoid them, head over to our article that outlines common Craigslist scams.